 Following the abovementioned assessments, DDR practitioners shall develop an inclusive and gender-responsive risk management approach to implementation.
-The table below includes a comprehensive set of risk factors related to natural resources to assist DDR practitioners when navigating and mitigating risks.
+Table 4 includes a comprehensive set of risk factors related to natural resources to assist DDR practitioners when navigating and mitigating risks.